graphistry/graphistry-helm/charts/values-overrides/examples/cluster/README.md

 ```

 ### 4. Deploy the follower instances

+The follower instances do not run their own PostgreSQL instance within their namespace, as they will use the centralized PostgreSQL instance from the leader (see the Helm value `global.POSTGRES_HOST` in `follower.yaml`).
+Additionally, the `Nexus` and `forge-etl-python` services will use the leader's `Redis` instance (refer to the `Helm` value `global.REDIS_URL_NEXUS_FEP` in `follower.yml`), while services like `streamgl-viz`, `streamgl-sessions`, and others will use the `Redis` instance deployed within the `follower` namespace.
+Each follower can ingest data and create users, as they behave as replicas of the leader.
+However, only the `leader` namespace will have the PostgreSQL instance running.

 For this example, a single follower instance will be deployed in the namespace `graphistry2`:
 ```bash
 kubectl create namespace graphistry2